-I was consistently amazed by how much lighter pizza crust in Europe is over the pizza I grew up with.
+I was consistently amazed by how much lighter pizza crust in Europe is than the pizza I grew up with.
 I never felt heavy after eating it—even after a whole pie.
 I also loved its simplicity, the high-quality fresh ingredients used, and the passion and art they put into making it.

 When asking about the dough, I was told that, in addition to the doppio zero “00” ground soft white wheat flour used by pizzaioli, a long rising time of at least 48 hours, ideally 72 hours, makes the crust so light and airy—and easily digestible.
 Many pizza makers also maintain generations-old starter cultures of mother yeast.

-Thankfully in Rome, the gut-bomb inducing, standard American pizza, which so many of my compatriots enjoy, quickly became a distant memory.
+Thankfully in Rome, the gut-bomb-inducing, standard American pizza, which so many of my compatriots enjoy, quickly became a distant memory.

 Since wood-fired ovens take so long to reach their extra-hot temperature, pizza has typically been eaten at dinner or as a late-night snack, although today it can be found at all times of the day.
-It was great to have delicious options to take on-the-go, but my preference was to sit down with a traditional, freshly-fired pizza while fully enjoying the moment.
+It was great to have delicious options to take on the go, but my preference was to sit down with a traditional, freshly fired pizza while fully enjoying the moment.